tboschi/SuperHK/README.md

 make APP=<main>
 ```
 where main any main file under the local app folder.
 The .cpp extensions must be omitted.
+The `make` command also copies some bash scripts from the source directory to the bin directory.
+It is strongly advised to apply any edits to the source scripts first and then run `make` again.

-By default, copmilation flags for high optimization are turned on.
+By default, SMIX and AVX are turned on for Eigen optimization.
 To deactivate them compile like this
 ```
 make ARCH=
 ```

 If using a distributed computing cluster, its nodes could have all different architectures.
-Specific compilation on each node can be achieved by using
+Extremely optimized compilation on each node can be achieved by using
 ```
-./cross-compile.sh
+bin/cross-compile
 ```
 It is not a cross-compilation properly speaking, as both scripts first determine the nodes on the
 cluster, then ssh into each node and only if a new architecture is found a new, optimized binary